gitops-bridge-dev/kubecon-2024-eu-argocon/README.md

 ### TODOs:

 ### GitOps:
+- save karpenters in gitops repo for argocd to sync

 ### Argo Workflows
+- save the original value for min,desire,max in nodegorup tags instead of karpenter
 - multicluster support (handle multiple kubeconfigs)
-- save the original value for min,desire,max in nodegorup tags instead of karpenter

 ### Terraform:
 - rename appset cluster-addons to bootstrap